voxpupuli/puppet-powerdns/README.md

 }
 ```

-If you want to install both the recursor and the authoritative service on the
+If you want to install both the recursor and the authoritative server on the
-same server it is recommended to have the services listen on their own IP
+same node it is recommended to have the services listen on their own IP
 address.
 The example below needs to be adjusted to use the ip addresses of your
 server.